codechef-org/codechef-resources/getting-started.md

 - Please read [Contributing to this repository](https://github.com/directi/codechef-resources/wiki/Contribution)
 - First [fork the repo](https://github.com/anup/codechef-resources)
 - You can add links of different sources on different topics.
-- You can also create topics and add diffrent resources to it.
+- You can also create topics and add different resources to it.
 - Make sure that links that you provide are related to the topic!
 - send us a [pull request](https://help.github.com/articles/using-pull-requests).
 - We will also be happy to add Collaborators to the projects.
 Feel free to edit the "getting started.md" and "getting-started.html" file and start contributing.